-- overseeing the performance by controllers, judges, timekeepers,... - determining the results.
+- · overseeing the performance by organizer, controllers, judges, timekeepers, coaches and competitors. - · determining the results.

 Prior to the competition, the Technical Jury makes sure that the equipment and sporting facilities conform to the standards required by CISM and/or International Federation regulations.
 They report the result of their control to the Official CISM Representative.